Vinod Gowda

-Vinod Gowda (1978 – 18 November 2024) was an Indian Maoist commander and member of Communist Party of India (Maoist).
-He was involved in left wing extremist activities across south India region.
+Vinod Gowda (1978 – 18 November 2024) was an Indian Naxalite-Maoist commander and member of Communist Party of India (Maoist).
+He served as the overall chief and head of leftover left-wing activities in southern India, after most of Naxalite presence was defeated.

 Early life and education

 Vikram Gowda belonged to the Malekudiya tribal community Hebri taluk in Udupi district, Karnataka.
 He dropped out of school at class 4th and worked as a waiter in Mumbai in most of teenage life.

 His parents are Venkayya Gowda and Gulabi Gowda, he was the eldest of four siblings in his family.

 Guerrilla life

 He returned to his village in 1990s and actively participated in protests against the Kudremukh National park formation which will lead to many tribal families including his being evicted from their land.

 He began in his Maoist career from 1998 initially as a supply courier person but quickly rose through ranks of the group.
 From 2003 he became the leader of the Nadukani dalam, a group of Maoists active in the forests of Kerala, Tamil nadu and Karnataka, and had a series of crimes including extortion, murder and looting.

 He had 114 cases pending against him, including three murder cases and had a total bounty of ₹5,50,000 in Kerala and Karnataka.